Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 Minimum pallet height
 ~~~~~~~~~~~~~~~~~~~~~

-Specify the minimum height of the last layer of bags.
+Specify the minimum height of the last (bottom) layer of bags, relatively to the floor.
 We recommend
 measuring the height of the wooden pallet and adding around 40 mm.
 This value allows Pickit
 to know when the pallet is empty.